robyurkowski/skywalker/README.md

 - `execute!`
   - Define your operations here.
+- `required_args`
+  - An array of expected keys given to the command.
+Raises `ArgumentError` if keys are missing.
+- `validate_arguments!`
+  - Checks required args are present, but can be customized.
+All instance variables are set by this point.
 - `transaction(&block)`
   - Uses an `ActiveRecord::Base.transaction` by default, but can be customized. `execute!` runs inside of this.
 - `confirm_success`